 Mysteries usually begin at 6 p.m. and end about 10 p.m.

-Public Mystery Package Pricing (These prices are for our scheduled mysteries - please read the information below for group pricing for private parties)
+Public Mystery Package Pricing (These prices are for individual reservations for scheduled mysteries - please read the information below for group pricing for private parties)

-Please note: Our scheduled mysteries are adult content and are restricted to guests 18 years of age and older.
+Our mysteries are adult content and are not suitable for guests under the age of 18.
 We can provide family-suitable themes for private parties.

 The cost is for two guests and includes the mystery event, dinner, and a hearty country breakfast.